Overview of programme

 - Exam and revision technique

-If you continue on to complete the full ICAEW ACA qualification, you will be required to also complete the following to comply with the ICAEW’s requirements:
+As you are completing the ACA/CTA Joint Programme qualification, you will be required to also complete the following to comply with the ICAEW and CIOT’s requirements.

 - You must accumulate and show evidence of at least 450 days of Practical Work Experience (one working day is seven hours).
 Practical Work Experience (PWE) is work experience of a financial, business and/or commercial nature

-- Complete the ICAEW online Ethics Learning programme including the Ethics assessment which can be accessed from your online training file.
+- Complete the CTA online Ethics Learning programme including the Ethics assessment which can be accessed from your online training file.

 Outside of the classroom we also have our dedicated Academic Support team to support with technical subject matter related queries.
 They can be contacted via Live Chat, Request a Call-back or email.
 Contact details for tutors and Academic Support will be provided through MyKaplan at the start of your course.

-Your Deloitte Coach (you may also see this as referred to as an Early Careers Coach) and/or Exam Manager will support you through your professional qualification.
+Your Exam Manager will support you through your professional qualification.
 They will monitor your course attendance, review your performance in mock / real exams as well as oversee your progress throughout the qualification.